The NCI Combined DES Cohorts Follow-up Study

 NCI's Cancer Information Service (CIS) can help answer your cancer-related questions whether you are a patient, family or friend, health care provider, or researcher.

-Please note: The cohorts that make up the NCI Combined DES Cohorts Follow-up Study are no longer recruiting participants.
+Please note: The cohorts that make up the NCI DES Follow-up Study are no longer recruiting participants.
 However, we will continue to post the research findings on this website.

 NCI investigators observed excess risk of urogenital anomalies in the prenatally DES-exposed men, although these did not appear to affect fertility.
 A possible excess of testicular cancer was also noted.